Otto von Bismarck: Socialism

 Bismarck was concerned by the growing international socialist movement, in particular the Social Democratic Workers' Party of Germany (SDAP), a predecessor of the Social Democratic Party (SPD).
 In 1878, following two failed assassination attempts against Kaiser Wilhelm I which Bismarck, without support, blamed on the SDAP, the Reichstag passed the Anti-Socialist Laws.
 They banned socialist organisations and meetings, outlawed trade unions, closed newspapers and prohibited the circulation of socialist literature.
 Altogether some 330 workers' organizations, including many trade unions, were banned during the twelve-year life of the law.
 The Anti-Socialist Laws did not, however, affect electoral laws or parliamentary immunity.
 Men who were known to have social democratic backgrounds were still able to run as individuals in elections and legally participate in parliamentary work in the Reichstag and state parliaments.

-During the 1880s, Bismarck also tried to win the allegiance of the working classes to the conservative regime by implementing social benefits, such as accident and old-age insurance, as well as by pioneering a form of socialised medicine – reforms which are now grouped under the label state socialism.
+During the 1880s, Bismarck also tried to win the allegiance of the working classes to the conservative regime by implementing social benefits, such as accident and old-age insurance, labor protections, as well as by pioneering the first universal healthcare reforms which are now grouped under the label "state socialism".
 Bismarck himself called it that, in addition to referring to them as "practical Christianity":

 The whole problem is rooted in the question: does the state have the responsibility to care for its helpless fellow citizens, or does it not?
 I maintain that it does have this duty, and to be sure, not simply the Christian state, as I once permitted myself to allude to with the words "practical Christianity", but rather every state by its very nature. ...
 There are objectives that only the state in its totality can fulfil. [...]
 Among the last mentioned objectives [of the state] belong national defence [and] the general system of transportation. [...]
 To these belong also the help of persons in distress and the prevention of such justified complaints as in fact provide excellent material for exploitation by the Social Democrats.
 That is the responsibility of the state from which the state will not be able to withdraw in the long run.

 Despite these strategies, Bismarck did not succeed in crushing socialism.
 Support for the SDAP increased with each election.